N71 road (Ireland): Route

-From Cork, the N71 diverges from the Bandon Road roundabout at junction 3 of the N40.
+From Cork, the N71 diverges from the Bandon Road Roundabout at junction 3 of the N40.
 After approximately 2 kilometres, it becomes a dual carriageway for a distance of approximately 2 km.
 It then continues to Innishannon and Bandon.
 From there, after the roundabout with the R586, there's a short 2+1 road section.
 Then, the N71 goes through Ballinascarthy, passing a statue of a Ford Model T. At Clonakilty there is a junction with the R600.
 The N71 then leads to Rosscarberry, where it bypasses the town centre.
 After passing through Connonagh, the N71 passes through Leap town centre.
 After approximately 9 km, the N71 gets to Skibbereen, where there is a junction (roundabout) with the R595.
-Then it goes aside the river Ilen, reaching Ballydehob after approximately 15 km.
+Then it goes aside the River Ilen, reaching Ballydehob after approximately 15 km.
 There is the junction with the R592 which leads to Schull and Goleen.
-Next, the N71 leads to Bantry within 17 km.
+Next, the N71 leads to Bantry within approximately 17 km.
 After that, the N71 goes to Ballylickey, where there is a junction with the R584.
 Then the N71 goes to Glengarriff where there is the junction with the R572.
 After Glenglarrif, the N71 crosses the border between County Cork and County Kerry and leads to Bonane and onwards to Kenmare.
-And there is the junction with the N70 which leads to Cahersiveen and Tralee.
-Finally, the N71 goes to Killarney, where it stops.
-The N71 terminates at a roundabout with the N72.
+On the outskirts of the town is the junction with the N70 which leads to Cahersiveen and Tralee.
+Finally, the N71 goes to Killarney, where it terminates.
+The N71 terminates at a roundabout with the N72 which travels westwards to Kilorglin and eastwards to Mallow and Dungarvan in County Waterford.